FROM WISDOM TO FOOLISHNESS

 100 PERSONAL WORDS:

 God willing, I plan to meet Solomon again when we arrive in our two-year through the Bible voyage of discovery at the book of 1st Chronicles, and then again in Proverbs.
 In fact, as I leave Solomon for now, Solomon wrote or assembled most of the Proverbs during those early years when he practised what he preached.
 My son, David Reynold Mainse, has my Dad’s old Bible as a treasure.
 Its words are underlined, commented on in the margins, marked by a caressing hand and sometimes tear drops.
 My most persistent memory of my mother, who died when I was 12, is of her kneeling in prayer for long periods of time.
 The picture that comes to mind of my Dad most often is of him sitting in his chair, his Bible open on his lap.
 He was schooled in undergraduate theology by Dr. Peter Wiseman, who, during the early years of the People’s Church, Toronto, was the Bible teacher of choice every Sunday morning.
-Founding Pastor, Oswald J. Smith, felt his main gifts in ministry were in preaching Sunday evening soul-winning messages of evangelism.
-My Dad earned a doctorate and to the day of his death (I’ve already lived more than two years longer that he did), he poured over the Scriptures, constantly reading, meditating, and inwardly digesting what he read, and praying for God’s wisdom to fill his mind.
+Founding Pastor, Oswald J. Smith, felt that his own main gift in ministry was in preaching Sunday evening soul-winning messages of evangelism.
+My Dad earned a doctorate, and to the day of his death (I’ve already lived more than four years longer than he did), he poured over the Scriptures, constantly reading, meditating, inwardly digesting what he read, and praying for God’s wisdom to fill his mind.
 Dad was outside shovelling snow when he laid aside his winter coat and donned his heavenly robe.
-If I had the say about my time to go, I’d like to be reading the Gospels in the middle of one of Jesus’ statements and finish His sentence by memory as I take off for the celestial city.
+If I had control over my time to go, I’d like to be reading the Gospels in the middle of one of Jesus’ statements and finish His sentence by memory as I take off for the Celestial City.

 P.S.
 I’ve asked my missionary/photographer son to take some pictures of my Dad’s Bible, of both the outside and inside of the verse mentioned earlier, 1st Corinthians 3:21-23.
-They should show up just below here.
+The photos are below.